morganhein/autostart.sh/README.md

-# SHOELACE
+# envy

 ### Intended usage
 - initial configuration
 - maintenance of an environment and backups
 - distributing an environment

-In a nuthsell, shoelace performs two major duties:
+In a nuthsell, envy performs two major duties:
 1. Installs packages and dependencies requested by a platform agnoistic config file
 2. Syncs dotfiles and other configuration files from a repository, and then symlinks those files into a home/config directory